 Areas of counselling I deal with

-A thirty minute initial meeting is offered free of charge so we can meet face to face and see how we feel about working together.
+Please contact me to arrange a thirty minute initial meeting which is offered free of charge so that we can meet face to face, by telephone or on a video call, to see how we feel about working together

-Some concessionary spaces are available for those who cannot afford the full fee.
-If you feel you are eligible, please let me know when we meet for your initial free session.
+I offer a number of concessionary spaces in my practice for those who are in genuine financial need.
+If you wish to discuss this possibility please let me know when we meet for your initial free thirty minute session.

 - BACP Accredited Counsellor/Psychotherapist